What is malpractice (professional liability)?

 Different industries have various ways of referring to malpractice, but the following terms mean roughly the same thing:

 Malpractice.
-This term is commonly used to refer to cases involving medical practitioners, lawyers, and public officials.
-(Check out our "Liability issues for therapists who offer distance therapy" blog for a real-world example.)
+This term is commonly used to refer to cases involving medical practitioners (including therapists and counselors), lawyers, and public officials.

 Errors and omissions.
 This term gets used more often in fields that involve some kind of technical or mathematical finesse, such as accounting.